G7 warns Russia of 'massive' consequences if Ukraine invaded

 In the U.S., reporters asked President Joe Biden on Saturday about the possibility of sending combat troops to Ukraine, and he said that idea was never considered.
 “Are you ready to send American troops into war and go into Ukraine to fight Russians on the battlefield?” he said.

-Biden, who spoke to Russian President Vladimir Putin last week, said he had made clear that in the event of an invasion, “the economic consequences for his economy are going to be devastating.
+Biden said he has made it clear to Putin that in the event of an invasion, “the economic consequences for his economy are going to be devastating.
 Devastating.”

-Truss said Biden had made clear to Putin that the U.S. stance “carries the support of the G-7 countries as a whole.
-And that should be very concerning for Vladimir Putin.”

-China’s muscle-flexing in the Indo-Pacific region and the ailing Iran nuclear deal were also on the agenda for the meeting of top diplomats from the U.K., the United States, Canada, France, Germany, Italy and Japan at the dockside Museum of Liverpool.
+China’s muscle-flexing in the Indo-Pacific region and the ailing Iran nuclear deal were also on the agenda for the weekend meeting at the dockside Museum of Liverpool.

-Getting a unified response to global crises from the G-7, a group of countries with disparate interests, has often proved tough.
+Getting a unified response from the G-7, a group of countries with disparate interests, has often proved tough.

 Germany plans on getting gas from Russia soon through the contentious Nord Stream 2 pipeline, which bypasses Ukraine.
-Britain, which isn’t dependent on Russian gas, generally takes a tougher line on the pipeline — but faces tricky questions about London’s financial district and property market, both hubs for Russian money.
+Britain, which is not dependent on Russian gas, generally takes a tougher line on the pipeline — but faces tough questions about London’s financial district and property market, both hubs for Russian money.

-U.K. bank and financial authorities have long been criticized for allegedly turning a blind eye to ill-gotten gains.

-Truss insisted Britain has “very strong anti-corruption and anti-money laundering rules,” but also suggested that Russian money and Russian gas came at a high price.
+U.K. bank and financial authorities have long been criticized for allegedly turning a blind eye to ill-gotten gains, but Truss insisted Britain has “very strong anti-corruption and anti-money laundering rules.”

-“We cannot have short term economic gain at the expense of our long term freedom and democracy,” she said.

 G-7 nations are also increasingly concerned about China’s growing economic and technological dominance, especially in developing countries.
 The G-7 has launched a “Build Back Better World” initiative to offer developing nations funding for big infrastructure projects as an alternative to money from China that, the West argues, often comes with strings attached.